Delta passengers frustrated, resigned over huge delays

 Both parents said the kids would find it tough if they ended up being stuck in Newark all day.

-Other passengers were surprisingly sanguine.
-Lynn Christensen, 53, and Karen Weber, 54, were returning to Minneapolis from Newark where they saw Weber's son take his vows with the Franciscan friars.
+Other passengers were surprisingly sanguine about their predicament.
+Lynn Christensen, 53, and Karen Weber, 54, were returning to Minneapolis after visiting Newark where they saw Weber's son take his vows with the Franciscan friars.

 "We're not trying to go to a meeting or anything," Weber said.

-Christensen said she generally flies Delta, partly out of loyalty.
-Her father spent 25 years working for Northwest Airlines, which merged with Delta in 2008.
+Christensen said she had tickets to the Minnesota Twins game against the Houston Astros on Monday evening, but that it was not a big deal if she missed it.
+Outages, she said, could happen to any airline.
+(Reporting by Joseph Ax; Additional reporting by Gina Cherelus in New York and Arshad Mohammed in Minneapolis; Editing by Daniel Wallis and Richard Chang)

-"A system failure can happen to United, American, Spirit or Frontier," she said.
-"It can happen to anybody."
+* DELEK US AND DELEK LOGISTICS ANNOUNCE KEVIN KREMKE WILL JOIN THE COMPANIES AS EVP ON APRIL 1

-(Reporting by Joseph Ax; Additional reporting by Gina Cherelus in New York, Arshad Mohammed in Minneapolis and Tami Chappell in Atlanta; Editing by Daniel Wallis and Richard Chang)
+* GRAN TIERRA ENERGY INC ANNOUNCES NOTICE OF INTENTION TO MAKE A NORMAL COURSE ISSUER BID